 Note: I get commissions for purchases made through links in this post.

 The Vortex Diamondback line has been around for many years.
 In 2016, Vortex developed a new version of their Diamondback 8×42 binoculars that included many improvements over the old version.
+The Vortex Diamondback 8×42 binoculars have held up rather well over time.

 If you don’t have time to read about all these new features right now, you can check out these binoculars immediately at Amazon.